"Best fit Expert Coaches" with

 reasonable goals and courses of action.

-coaching profession has grown rapidly over the last ten years.
+executive coaching profession has matured rapidly over the last few years.

 only has it grown but the structure has changed.
 Increasingly the

 more experienced coaches seem to prefer to establish their own

 specialist practice or work for a specialised “boutique” practice.

 Clients must now choose between 'solo coaches' in practice and from the

 many coaching businesses and large consultant groups providing coaching